kyma-project/control-plane/docs/internal/investigations/dapr-remote-runtime-configuration/configuration_concept.md

 ### Kyma Control Plane
 The Kyma Control Plane is responsible for managing the Kyma instances.
 It allows to provision Kyma Runtimes as well as it is a central place where the Kyma instances can fetch their configuration from.
-The Runtime Director will be a service that will be responsible for managing and controlling runtimes through runtime agents.
+The Runtime Director exposes the API for the Kyma Runtimes configuration.

 ### Runtimes
-The diagram presents some possible runtimes, which will be supported in the future.
+The diagram shows possible runtimes, which will be supported.
 It includes Cloud Foundry runtime, Customer own cluster with Service Catalog installed, Kyma Managed Runtime, and Kyma Standalone Runtime.
-Each of them beside Kyma Standalone will have some implementation of Agent, that will communicate with Control Plane.
+Each supported Kyma instance has a dedicated agent component that is responsible for handling the communication with the Kyma Central Plane.
+The agent component fetches the configuration from the Runtime Director and applies it to the desired environment.

 ## Kyma Runtime configuration from the Control Plane
 The main idea is to have a component in Kyma Control Plane (Runtime Director on image), which would be a point of communication with Runtimes through Agents to manage them.
 It would allow also to configure them from one central point.